The blog below was recently featured on Fintech Scotland and was written by our very own Nicki Paterson who is our Global Head of Business Growth.

 Take it away Nicki…

-It’s no secret that great fintech candidates are rare.
+It’s no secret that in fintech recruitment, great candidates are rare.
 It’s a growing industry that’s becoming cooler all the time.
 Face to face and phone interactions are decreasing (let’s not lie, we’re all experts at talking to chatbots now!), so the highly skilled roles needed to facilitate these changes are becoming pretty in-demand.

 Add an increase in the need for cyber security and financial insurance and you’ve got a talent gap.
 But, if you’re reading this, you probably already know that…